NelsonVides/NelsonVides/README.md

 ### About me

 I'm a child of a multicultural journey.
 Born in Venezuela to a family of engineers and economists, I grew up in Spain to study pure maths in university and moved to Poland to become a self-taught programmer.
-After a few years as a C developer in security/telecommunication domains, I'm now an Erlang evangelist with an emphasis on performance and security, a professional in the field of instant messaging and a core developer of [MongooseIM](https://github.com/esl/MongooseIM).
+After a few years as a C developer in security/telecommunication domains, I'm now an Erlang evangelist with an emphasis on performance and security, a professional in the field of instant messaging and a core developer of [MongooseIM](https://github.com/esl/MongooseIM) and [amoc](https://github.com/esl/amoc).

 In my free time I'm a sports addict, I have a black belt in Karate, which I practiced from early childhood until my mid 20s, now practicing mainly yoga.
 I traveled by bike most of Western and Central Europe, and I'm also a history fanboy, history is the hobby I don't get paid for.